gmtsciencedev/scitq/docs/model.md

 ![schema_recruiter](img/recruiter.1degree.png)

+The recruiter objects are more abstract than other objects and trigger some worker management behaviour, their downlevel use is explained at the end of this document, see [recruiter objects](#recruiter-objects).
+However they are best used with the higher level [Workflow](./workflow.md) component.

 Execution are not accessible simply using the [GUI](gui.md) or the [command line utility](manage.md).
 That is because in the vast majority of cases, the only execution that matters is the last.
 If a task failed, was re-excuted and succeeded in the second execution, why it failed the first time is now of lesser interest.
 However it is still in the database and we will learn here how to access that.